Switzerland: Economy and labour law

 Switzerland has a stable, prosperous and high-tech economy.
-It is the world's wealthiest country per capita in multiple rankings.
+It is the frequently ranked among the world's wealthiest country per capita; for example in 2024 the CIA world factbook ranked Switzerland as having the 10th highest GDP per capita (at purchasing power parity) in the world.
 The country ranks as one of the least corrupt countries in the world, while its banking sector is rated as "one of the most corrupt in the world".
 It has the world's twentieth largest economy by nominal GDP and the thirty-eighth largest by purchasing power parity.
-It is the seventeenth largest exporter.
-Zürich and Geneva are regarded as global cities, ranked as Alpha and Beta respectively.
+As of 2021, it is the thirteenth largest exporter, and the fifth largest per capita.
+Zurich and Geneva are regarded as global cities, ranked as Alpha and Beta respectively.
 Basel is the capital of Switzerland's pharmaceutical industry, hosting Novartis, Roche, and many other players.
 It is one of the world's most important centres for the life sciences industry.

-Switzerland had the highest European rating in the Index of Economic Freedom 2010, while also providing significant public services.
-On a per capita basis, nominal GDP is higher than those of the larger Western and Central European economies and Japan, while adjusted for purchasing power, Switzerland ranked 11th in 2017, fifth in 2018 and ninth in 2020.
+Switzerland had the second-highest global rating in the Index of Economic Freedom 2023, while also providing significant public services.
+On a per capita basis, nominal GDP is higher than those of the larger Western and Central European economies and Japan, while adjusted for purchasing power, Switzerland ranked 11th in 2017, fifth in 2018, and ninth in 2020.

-The 2016 World Economic Forum's Global Competitiveness Report ranked Switzerland's economy as the world's most competitive; as of 2019, it ranks fifth globally.
-The European Union labeled it Europe's most innovative country and the most innovative country in the Global Innovation Index in 2022, as it had done in 2021, 2020 and 2019.
+The European Union labeled Switzerland Europe's most innovative country.
+Switzerland has been ranked the most innovative country in the Global Innovation Index in 2025, as it had done in 2024, 2023, 2022, 2021, 2020 and 2019.
 It ranked 20th of 189 countries in the Ease of Doing Business Index.
 Switzerland's slow growth in the 1990s and the early 2000s increased support for economic reforms and harmonisation with the European Union.
 In 2020, IMD placed Switzerland first in attracting skilled workers.